 - Recreational, e.g. playing games or watching videos for enjoyment

-Screen time does not just contribute to obesity through the lack of movement, but also with the mindless snacking that can sometimes accompany TV viewing.
+Screen time doesn’t just contribute to obesity through the lack of movement.
+But also, with the mindless snacking that can sometimes accompany TV viewing.
 Also, advertisements for energy dense foods may increase a child’s desire for it and lead to weight gain.
 Excessive screen use has been linked to reduced fitness and increased blood pressure, in addition to other cardiovascular risk factors.

 Also, excessive screen time has been linked with poor cognitive performance, antisocial behaviour and disrupted sleep patterns.
 When parents use screens as a babysitter, kids tend to experience language delays and learn fewer words.
-Screen use also has links to poorer social connections and less real-life friendships, causing kids to feel isolated.
-There is also some evidence that the overuse of screens could be linked to depression, and lack of motivation.
-However, it is unclear which occurs first, so parents are advised to observe excessive screen use as a reminder to communicate with their children about their emotional wellbeing.
+Also, screen use also has links to poorer social connections and less real-life friendships, causing kids to feel isolated.
+Plus, there is evidence that the overuse of screens can link to depression, and lack of motivation.
+However, it is unclear which occurs first, so parents should note excessive screen use as a reminder to communicate with their children about their emotional well-being.

-Furthermore, television viewing has been linked to the development of attention deficit/hyperactivity disorder (ADHD).
+Furthermore, television viewing is linked to the development of attention deficit/hyperactivity disorder (ADHD).
 Evidence suggests that for each hour of television watched increases the child’s risk of developing ADHD by 10%.
 This means that 3 hours daily would increase the risk by 30%.